MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample1.md

 ---
 # Surface Example 1: Create Winged Edge Mesh out of voxel-images and CSOs
 ## Introduction
-In this example you will learn how to create Winged Edge Mesh (WEM).
+In this example you will learn how to create a Winged Edge Mesh (WEM).
 There are several ways how to create WEMs, a few of them are shown in this example.
 Instead of creating WEMs, it is also possible to load existing WEMs.
 This was already shown in [Surface Objects (WEM)](tutorials/dataobjects/surfaceobjects) chapter.

 ## Steps to do